Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 And for a few weeks, it works.
 Then someone gets busy.
 A step gets skipped.
 The checklist gets ignored because there’s a truck waiting.
 And you’re right back where you started.

-The problem isn’t people.
+It’s not the people either.
 It’s that manual systems depend on perfect human behavior, every time, under pressure.
 That’s not realistic.
 Well-designed systems act as gatekeepers.
 If the lot number is missing, the receive can’t be completed.
 If the pick isn’t tied to a lot, the shipment can’t go out.
 The system doesn’t allow the gap to exist in the first place.

 This is the difference between “we have a process” and “we have a system.”